meilisearch/engine-team/resources/experimental-feature.md

 Indeed, Meilisearch could try to read the old DB, but does not succeed to do it (crash), or do it badly (inconsistent results).
 That’s why we ask for dumps between 2 minor versions (there are often a lot of changes in the DB), and that’s why users sometimes will need to use a dump when passing from stable to experimental.
 The contrary (from experimental to stable) is riskier, even when using a dump, since we are not mature enough yet, but we will be safer and safer in the future.

-### Restarting Meilisearch and using dump is not convenient; could we improve this in the future?
+### Restarting Meilisearch and migrating databases with dumps to activate an experimental feature is inconvenient.
+Will this improve in the future?

 Indeed, we know it’s not convenient for the users.
 We will always try to ask to use a dump only when it’s necessary.